-While there are plenty of other ways to de-stress-getting more organized, getting enough sleep, seeking help from friends or even from counseling services provided by the university-the technique of "doing nothing" can be extremely beneficial for students.
-I struggled with this at first, mostly because I was under the impression that doing nothing meant I was being lazy.
+While there are plenty of other ways to de-stress-getting more organized, getting enough sleep, seeking help from friends or even from counseling services provided by your university-the technique of "doing"

+nothing" can be one of the most beneficial for students who are seeking to relax.
+I struggled with this at first, mostly because I was under the impression that "doing nothing" meant I was being lazy.
 The first time I allowed myself to do nothing, I felt even more stressed out because all I could do was think about all of the things I wasn't doing.
-Doing nothing doesn't have to mean "nothing" in its most literal sense; my favorite form of doing nothing is binge-watching Netflix, Hulu, or the most recent season of Game of Thrones.
+"Doing nothing" doesn't have to be

+"doing nothing" in its most literal sense; my favorite form of "doing nothing" is bingewatching Netflix, Hulu, or the most recent season of Game of Thrones.
 It's "doing nothing" in the sense that my brain gets to take a break from academic work, group projects, or whatever stressors I'm allowing myself to take a break from for that time.
-It's unfortunate that doing nothing has developed a stigma of being lazy when, in reality, it's one of the best ways to decompress.
-Taking time to enjoy your time is so beneficial to your mental and physical health, and it even helps you handle stress in a more positive way, which invariably has a positive impact on your academic and social life as well.
+It's unfortunate that taking time for yourself has developed a stigma of being lazy when, in reality, it's one of the best ways to decompress.